scenarios-com/json-api-ext-revisions/README.md

 A Revision...

 - ...may be immutable
-- ...must revise an earlier Revision, except the first Revision
+- ...must revise an earlier Revision, except the first ("genesis") Revision
 - ...should be identified using an 8 character string of hexadecimal digits

 A Revisioned Resource...

 - ...has a `canonical` Revision which represents the current / latest state of the Resource
-- ...must not have any state that independent of a Revision
+- ...must not have any state that exists independent of a Revision

 A server...